-This discussion and analysis of financial position and results of operations is prepared as at August 19, 2016, and should be read in conjunction with the audited consolidated financial statements and the accompanying notes for the years ended May 31, 2016 and 2015 of Mawson Resources Limited ("Mawson" or the "Company").
+This discussion and analysis of financial position and results of operations is prepared as at October 11, 2016, and should be read in conjunction with the unaudited condensed consolidated interim financial statements and the accompanying notes for the three months ended August 31, 2016 of Mawson Resources Limited ("Mawson" or the "Company").
 The following disclosure and associated financial statements are presented in accordance with International Financial Reporting Standards ("IFRS").
 Except as otherwise disclosed, all dollar figures included therein and in the following management's discussion and analysis ("MD&A") are quoted in Canadian dollars.